aozora404/EvE-Model-Extraction/README.md

 2) Plug into Metallic input

 #### Roughness
 Unfortunately, the Roughness map cannot be processed directly inside Blender.

-Currently doesn't work, and I don't know why.
-To work around this, use GIMP to separate out the alpha map from the \_ar file, invert it, export as .png.
+Use the method listed above to extract the roughness map in GIMP and continue as below.

-2) Clamp the output of 1) with the Math node (Multiply, check Clamp, value arbitrary (default 1)).
+1) (Optional) Clamp the value of the roughness with the Math node (Multiply, check Clamp, value arbitrary (default 1)).
 This is to tone the how rough the texture will be.
-3) Plug into Roughness input
+2) Plug into Roughness input

 #### Emission